adrianton3/adrianton3.github.io/src/jinter/jinter.md

 challenge but it would be greatly outside the scope of this little project.

+## Decisions, decisions

+Because the evaluator has to be able to evaluate itself and because I don't plan on implementing a ton of language features I did not have any "nice" way of managing the modules of the application.
+RequireJS and the likes are not good candidates since they tend to call methods on the DOM.

+Unfortunately, fancy transpilers are out of the question because these tend to output fairly unorthodox code.
+The code output by ClojureScript tends to be huge and its startup time when running directly in the browser is noticeably slow.

+I don't want to write it in vanilla ES5 because it's a pain.
+CoffeeScript however fits in the sweet spot.
+It's nice enough to program in and it doesn't generate too wild code.
+The only language feature I had to implement because of CoffeeScript alone is `==` and `!=` as it's used by the `?` operator.

+Since I don't plan to add support for regular expressions that means that the parser used for the language (esprima) cannot be evaluated.
+This means that the input to jinter running in jinter will have to be an AST, as a nested object/array structure, and not a string.

 ## Surpises

 While implementing the semantics of a language you get to find out some things that happen in the background.